-Why do diamond grading for color start with a D, but not with a A?
+Why do diamond grading for color starts with a D, but not with A?

 In the past jewelers and dealers were using various systems such as 1, 2, 3 or I, II, III or A, B, C, and even A, AA, AAA.
 When GIA created their system they didn’t want confusion with older systems.

 Are diamonds with the “hearts and arrows” really worth extra money or is it a scam?

 I would not say that hearts and arrows are a scam.
 However just because a diamond has heart and arrows, that does not mean it is a better cut diamond.
 Some diamonds that are not hearts and arrows may sparkle more, not to mention the price can be affected and make a hearts and arrows diamond cost less if it has strong blue fluorescence.
 It definitely takes a diamond cutter longer to cut hearts and arrows sometimes up to 2 or 3 days longer versus a few hours (hence the price gap).